stsurya/Kubernetes/CoreConcepts/KubeConfig/kubeConfig.md

 ```

 **Default Location:** The default location for the kubeconfig file is ~/.kube/config on Unix-based systems and %USERPROFILE%\.kube\config on Windows.
 You can specify a different file using the --kubeconfig flag or by setting the KUBECONFIG environment variable.

+- Understanding and managing the kubeconfig file is critical for securely and efficiently interacting with Kubernetes clusters.